Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 If you're looking to "become a community member", Valetudo ain't it.<br/>
 It does not offer that experience.

+Evidently, the world seems to be more than fine with this approach when Trent Reznor does it, so I do not think that this idea is in any way alien, new or incompatible with reality.

 ## Valetudo is not about you<a id='not_about_you'></a>

 Valetudo is a solution I built to a problem I had that I shared with the world, because I naively assumed that the cost of sharing would be zero.<br/>